mozilla/mozilla_ci_tools/docs/roadmap.rst

 Support TaskCluster
 ^^^^^^^^^^^^^^^^^^^
-As we're transisioning to TaskCluster we should add the support for it.
+As we're transitioning to TaskCluster we should add the support for it.